-If your child has anaemia, your doctor will usually order blood tests to work out what’s causing it.
+If the GP thinks your child might have anaemia, the GP will usually order blood tests to work out what’s causing it.

-Occasionally the results of the initial blood tests will show that your child needs some other tests.
+Occasionally the results of these initial blood tests will show that your child needs some other tests.
 In this case, your child might need to see a paediatrician or a blood specialist (haematologist).

 Treatment for anaemia

 Anaemia treatment depends on the cause.

 If your child has anaemia caused by not enough iron, adding iron-rich foods to his diet can help boost his iron levels.
 Iron-rich foods include:

 - wholegrains and iron-fortified cereals